This policy is for you if your chosen degree has a September 2023 start date.

 Applicants for taught postgraduate courses should apply online via the applicant portal.
 If an application deadline is in place, this will be stated on Course Search and the completed application must be submitted by this date.

-Applicants for standalone Masters modules should email the healthcare admissions office via firstname.lastname@example.org for an application form.
+Applicants for standalone Masters modules should email the healthcare admissions team via firstname.lastname@example.org for an application form.

 Age and safeguarding